Your personal scheduling agent

 Utilities are relative.
-On a scale of 1-100 a course with a utility value of 100 is 10-times more preferable than a course with a utility of 10 but so too is a course with a utility of 10, 10-times more preferable than a course with a utility of 1.
+On a scale of 1-100 a course with a utility value of 100 is 10-times more preferable than a course with a utility of 10.
+At the same time, a course with a utility of 10 is 10-times more preferable than a course with a utility of 1.

 Course Match FAQ

 How do I elect to take a course Pass/Fail?